vasayxtx/go-appkit/httpserver/middleware/throttle/README.md

 ## Tags

 Tags are useful when different rules of the same configuration should be used by different middlewares.
+Tags can be specified at two levels:

+1. **Rule-level tags**: Applied to entire throttling rules
+2. **Zone-level tags**: Applied to individual rate limit or in-flight limit zones within a rule

+### Tag Precedence

+When filter tags are specified in middleware options:
+- **Rule-level tags take precedence**: If a rule has tags that match the filter, all zones in that rule are applied regardless of zone-level tags
+- **Zone-level tags are checked individually**: If a rule has no tags, each zone's tags are checked against the filter
+- **Zones without tags**: When filter tags are specified and the rule has no tags, zones without tags are always applied (they match any filter)
+- **No filter tags**: If no filter tags are specified in middleware options, all rules and zones are applied

+### Example with rule-level tags

-For example, suppose you want to have two different throttling rules:
+Suppose you want to have two different throttling rules:

  1. A rule for all requests.
  2. A rule for all identity-aware (authorized) requests.